michaelmp/meta2d/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-A copy of the GPLv3 can be found in the accompanying COPYING file.
+A copy of the GPLv3 can be found in the accompanying LICENSE file.